yogeshkun/fleet-tracking-assessment/README.md

 ## Overview

 The objective of this assessment is to build a **real-time fleet tracking dashboard** using realistic vehicle trip data.
 You'll work with comprehensive fleet tracking events to create an interactive dashboard that visualizes vehicle movements, metrics, and operational insights.
-This assessment tests your skills in real-time data processing, dashboard design, and fleet management visualization.
+This assessment tests your skills in real-time data processing, vehicle tracking, dashboard design, and fleet management visualization.

 ## Dataset